 BCH still claims an advantage here.
 Compared to the original BTC chain that can only support up to 6MB, even with BCH’s slower block time, the larger 8MB block size will be able to achieve a higher transaction per second average over time.
 According to the team, this should provide faster payments and lower fees on BCH compared to the original chain.
 This is still to be seen, as BitcoinCash still has a lower hashrate than BTC.

-Both parties claim the other side is flawed and will become centralized.
+Both parties claim the other is flawed and will become centralized.
 BCH believes users should not be forced onto the 2nd layer, Lightning Network, on the bitcoin blockchain.
 They also do not support SegWit.
-Vice versa, BTC Core supporters believe that perpetual on-chain scaling by BCH will destroy decentralization and it’s not decentralized because BCH has a CEO that issues press releases.
+Conversely, BTC Core supporters believe that perpetual on-chain scaling by BCH will destroy decentralization.

 There were activities of miners switching support to BCH in early November when price was pumping, but it was to be expected since BCH is supported primarily by miners.
 By exploiting an ASIC exploit (ASICBoost), a small group could mine the coin at a greater efficiency (20%+) than the norm.
 Some has taken this to mean support is migrating over to BCH completely, but BTC is holding its ground.